vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 As you can see from this example, requiring jQuery first is a must if you rely on it within your JavaScript code.

-### Pre-Processing / Post-Processing

-When you pre-process something like CoffeeScript into valid JS, or Sass into CSS, you also have the option to process these files some more.
-When you post-process them you can do stuff like compress your compiled assets and get rid of stuff the browser does not care about—white space is a good candidate for example.
-You have a few options at your disposal, letting Sass deal directly with compression for example or simply using the Rails default of the YUI compressor when dealing with stylesheet but I feel a high-level understanding is more important for now.
-Just as an aside, Rails even let’s you write and configure your own custom compressor—just sayin’.

-### MD5 Fingerprinting?
+## MD5 Fingerprinting?

-During the precompilation process, sprockets creates an MD5 hash from your files.
-This number is attached to the filenames of your assets.
-That way it is possible to check for changes and only update files that would result in a different MD5 hash.

-digest” or a “fingerprint”
-generate digest assets
-digest filenames

-Rails creates a fingerprint for each filename.
+By default, Rails creates a fingerprint for each filename during the precompilation process.
+More specificaly, sprockets creates an MD5 hash from your files’ contents.
+The resulting 32 character long hexadecimmal string, aka a digest.
+It is then attached to the filenames of your assets.
+That means that if the contents of your files change, your filenames, the MD5 hash part of it, will change as well.
+Why is it called fingerprinting?
+Such hashes have a very high probability of being unique and can therefore be used to identify uniqueness of file—just like fingerprints.

+#### Filename Example

 ``` bash